twitter/finatra/_sources/user-guide/testing/integration_tests.rst.txt

 Thrift Tests
 ------------

-As shown above, thrift servers can be tested through a |c.t.finatra.thrift.ThriftClient|_.
+Thrift servers can be tested through a |c.t.finatra.thrift.ThriftClient|_.
 The Finatra test framework provides an easy way get access to a real `Finagle client <https://twitter.github.io/finagle/guide/Clients.html>`__ for making calls to your running server in a test.

 See the `Feature Tests - Thrift Server <feature_tests.html#thrift-server>`__ section for more